Vinishbhaskar/REST-API-NodeJS/README.md

 ﻿# REST API NodeJS
 A RESTful API built using Node.js, Express.js, and MongoDB.
 This API allows for the creation, retrieval, updating, and deletion of data in a MongoDB database.
-It serves as the backend for a web application, and uses JSON web tokens for authentication and authorization.
+It serves as the backend for a web application.

 ### Features
 - CRUD (Create, Read, Update, Delete) functionality for data in MongoDB